govau/design-system-components/FAQ.md

 ## Development

 ### Are the components available with my content management system or JavaScript framework?
-The components is built to be system agnostic.
+The components are built to be system agnostic.
 This means that it can work with any system, development environment, build tools or stack.
 Currently we support three different entry-points:

 - [vanilla JavaScript](https://www.w3.org/standards/techs/js)